chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/gitlab-identity.md

 terraform destroy
 ```

 This will destroy identity and the role-binding created in this guide.
-It will not delete the group.
+It will not delete the organization.

 You can then remove the working directory to clean up your system.